-14. Clearly, this article does not cover the situations where (a) a national of State A is tried and sentenced in absentia in State B, The provision, as redrafted by the amending Protocol, may however cover a situation where a national of State A is sentenced in State B, the execution of the sentence being suspended, and subsequently the suspension is revoked after the person has voluntarily moved to State A.
+16. The provision, as redrafted by the amending Protocol, may however cover a situation where a national of State A is sentenced in State B, the execution of the sentence being suspended, and subsequently the suspension is revoked after the person has voluntarily moved to State A.

-15. The revocation of a suspended sentence may occur (a) when the sentenced person does not comply with the conditions attached to the sentence rendered by State B or (b) when he or she commits an additional crime in this State.
+17. The revocation of a suspended sentence may occur (a) when the sentenced person does not comply with the conditions attached to the sentence rendered by State B or (b) when he or she commits an additional crime in this State.
 In the first case (a) the sentence was conditional.
 It follows from Article 1, paragraph 2 that the Protocol, like the Convention, does not apply to conditionally sentenced or conditionally released offenders.
 In the latter case (b), the sentencing State may ask State A to execute both the sentence for which the suspension was revoked and the sentence for this additional crime.
-However, since the Protocol does not apply to in absentia judgments, the sentence for the additional crime also needs to have been rendered in the person's presence and he or she needs to have voluntarily moved to State A before this additional sentence was executed.
+However, since the Protocol does not apply to in absentia judgments, the sentence for the additional crime also needs to have been rendered in the person's presence or the presence of a defence lawyer of the person's choice and he or she needs to have voluntarily moved to State A before this additional sentence was executed.

-16. The mother Convention is of no use in the situation described in paragraph 13 above because the sentenced person is not present in the sentencing State and is thus unavailable for transfer.
+18. The mother Convention is of no use in the situation described in paragraph 14 above because the sentenced person is not present in the sentencing State and is thus unavailable for transfer.
 Nor can the problem in practice be dealt with under existing forms of international co-operation.
 For example, the normal method of returning a fugitive from justice - extradition - is generally not available because most countries do not extradite their own nationals.
 Apart from this, the only other option which may be available at present is for the person to be prosecuted and sentenced afresh in State A for the same facts - a process which is both expensive and cumbersome even though permitted by the internationally -recognised ne bis in idem principle.
 If neither option is available, the consequence is that the person goes unpunished and thus the ends of justice are frustrated.
 The Committee considered that this was not acceptable.

-17. The Committee also considered whether the European Convention on the International Validity of Criminal Judgments (ETS No. 070) might provide a solution to the problem by allowing for the transfer of the sentence from State B to State A for execution.
+19. The Committee also considered whether the European Convention on the International Validity of Criminal Judgments (ETS No. 070) might provide a solution to the problem by allowing for the transfer of the sentence from State B to State A for execution.
 However, only a few States have ratified that Convention and this situation is not likely to change in the foreseeable future.
 Because of the difficulties with that Convention, the Committee doubted whether the elaboration of a new instrument on the enforcement of foreign judgments would meet with any greater success.

-18. The Committee recognised that Convention ETS No. 112 is to a great extent founded on humanitarian principles and that, for this reason, the consent of the person is an integral element in it.
+20. The Committee recognised that Convention ETS No. 112 is to a great extent founded on humanitarian principles and that, for this reason, the consent of the person is an integral element in it.
 However it concluded that where the person has chosen to return to the country of his or her origin before having completed the execution of a foreign sentence, the need for his or her consent was no longer appropriate.
 The Committee therefore concluded that it would be acceptable to devise a solution not based on the consent of the person.

-19. To "take over the execution" of a sentence, pursuant to a request under Article 2, means that the provisions of the Convention - save paragraph 1.(d) of Article 3 - shall apply.
+21. To "take over the execution" of a sentence, pursuant to a request under Article 2, means that the provisions of the Convention - save paragraph 1.(d) of Article 3 - shall apply.
 In particular Articles 8 to 11 of the Convention shall apply.